SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 There are various types of records on SynBioHub.
 They've been divided into the following sub-categories:

 #### 2.1.1 Viewing a collection

-1. Navigate to SynBioHub's home page.

-2. Then, you can search for a specific collection or select **browse the collections** option.
-It'll direct you to a set of collections based on what you've searched for.

-3. Select the collection which you want to view.
+Once you've navigated successfully to the collections home page, the following steps need to be followed:

-4. On the collection's home page, you'll be able to view to view the following parameters in this order:
+1. On the collection's home page, you'll be able to view to view the following parameters in this order:

 * Name: Represents the name of the collection, which you want to view.